aido179/real_engineering_battery/README.md

 # Real Engineering Battery
 ### Calculating Battery Capacity Required for Electric Vehicles

 This is a React application.
-This is not a *good* React application.

 You can learn about react [here](https://reactjs.org).